arisbelyz/coranos.github.io/bananos/beauty/BananoTalent-2018-07/index.md

 		es decir, no se permite dos o mas participantes con el mismo cartel, cada usuarios debe tener el suyo.

 		2- It must have a sign that says: #BananoCoin #TeamJunglo and also #MyTalent.
-The poster is not transferable, that is, two or more participants with the same poster are not allowed, each user must have theirsdos
+The poster is not transferable, that is, two or more participants with the same poster are not allowed, each user must have their own.

 		3- Limite de 3 fotos por concursante.